Fleet Week celebration kicks off with Parade of Ships

 NEW YORK (WABC) --Fleet Week 2018 is officially underway in New York City.

-The annual Parade of Ships is set for midday in New York Harbor, kicking off a week of festivities as some 2,300 Marines, sailors and Coast Guardsmen descend on the region.
+The annual Parade of Ships took over New York Harbor Wednesday, kicking off a week of festivities as some 2,300 Marines, sailors and Coast Guardsmen descend on the region.

 Now in its 30th year, Fleet Week runs though May 29 and celebrates the sea services.

-This year, the Parade of Ships features four Navy ships, three U.S. Coast Guard cutters, four Naval Academy yard patrol boats, two Military Sealift Command ships and one Royal Canadian Navy vessel.
+This year, the Parade of Ships featureed four Navy ships, three U.S. Coast Guard cutters, four Naval Academy yard patrol boats, two Military Sealift Command ships and one Royal Canadian Navy vessel.

 For the public, the event offers ship tours and a host of other activities.